Wojteg799/ML-Stellar-Data-Analysis/README.md

 This repository contains a complete end-to-end data project:

 1. Exploratory Data Analysis of stellar properties.
-2. Data cleaning and preprocessing: handling missing values, outliers, and inconsistent records.
+2. Data cleaning and preprocessing
-3. Feature engineering: transforming raw physical measurements into features suitable for machine learning.
+3. Feature engineering.
-4. Model training and evaluation: building and comparing ML models to predict a chosen target (e.g. star type / class or a continuous property such as absolute magnitude).
+4. Model training and evaluation: building and comparing ML models to predict the star type.
 5. Reproducible project structure: separation of raw data, processed data, notebooks, and production-ready Python modules in `src/`.

 The project is designed to mimic a real-world data science / ML workflow that i want to use for my portfolio